Conservatism in China: Background

-Following the 1978 Third Plenum, which made Deng Xiaoping paramount leader, China employed a variety of strategies to develop its economy, beginning the Chinese economic reform.
+Following the 1978 Third Plenum, which made Deng Xiaoping paramount leader, China employed a variety of strategies to develop its economy, beginning the reform and opening up.
 By 1982 the success of China's market experiments had become apparent, making more radical strategies seem possible and desirable.
 This led to the lifting of price controls and agricultural decollectivization, signaling the abandonment of the New Economic Policy, or economic Leninism, in favour of market socialism.

-With economic developments and political changes, China departed from totalitarianism towards what Harry Harding characterizes as a "consultative authoritarian regime."
+With economic developments and political changes, China departed from totalitarianism towards what Harry Harding characterized as a "consultative authoritarian regime."
 One desire of political reform was to "restore normalcy and unity to elite politics so as to bring to an end the chronic instability of the late Maoist period and create a more orderly process of leadership succession."
 With cadre reform, individual leaders in China, recruited for their performance and education, became more economically liberal, with less ideological loyalty.

 Emergence and rise

 Having begun in the era of Chairman Mao Zedong's Cultural Revolution, decentralization accelerated under Deng Xiaoping.
 In a neoauthoritarian vein, Zheng Yongnian (1994) believed that Deng's early reforms shifted power to local governments, aiming eventually to give it to individual enterprises.
-Local government, however, opposed enterprise profit retention, and began bargaining with the central government, taking over enterprise decision-making power.
-This inhibited the industrial efficiency that reforms aimed aimed to achieve.
-Thus, decentralization limited progress.
+Local government, however, took over enterprise decision-making powers, and opposing enterprise profit retention in favor of its own purposes, began bargaining with the central government.
+This inhibited the industrial efficiency that reforms aimed aimed to achieve, making decentralization appear to limit progress.

-Though the government clearly opposed liberalization in December 1986, democratic and Neoauthoritarian political discussions centered in Beijing emerged in academic circles in 1988.
-Neoauthoritarianism would catch the attention of the Chinese Communist Party (CCP) in early 1988 when Wu Jiaxiang wrote an article in which he concluded that the British monarchy initiated modernization by "pulling down 100 castles overnight", thus developmentally linking autocracy and freedom as preceding democracy and freedom.
-Neoauthoritarian school was influenced by Singapore led by Lee Kuan Yew and Goh Chok Tong, Taiwan led by Chiang Kai-shek, Chiang Ching-kuo and Lee Teng-hui, and South Korea led by Park Chung-hee, Chun Doo-hwan and Roh Tae-woo.
+Though the government clearly opposed further liberalization in December 1986, democratic and Neoauthoritarian political discussions, centered in Beijing, emerged in academic circles in 1988.
+Neoauthoritarianism would catch the attention of the Chinese Communist Party (CCP) in early 1988 when Wu Jiaxiang wrote an article in which he concluded that the British monarchy initiated modernization by "pulling down 100 castles overnight", developmentally linking autocracy and freedom as preceding democracy and freedom.